- Study at Deakin

-The program is offered during Trimester 3 to undergraduate and postgraduate students.
+The program is offered during Trimester 3 to undergraduate students.
 Initial teaching takes place on campus in Australia and the remainder of academic content is provided on the tour.
 Students must attend a compulsory orientation day in Melbourne prior to departure.

 You cannot enrol yourself in the study program units via StudentConnect.
 Successful applicants will be notified and manually enrolled by Tour Coordinator.

 Students must take one or both of the units listed below at their study level.